lsdr/homebrew-stan/README.md

 List of formulae I either wrote and/or forked (then mangled) for personal use.
 Feel free to do the same.

+I try and avoid conflicts with the base formulae as much as I can.
+If you feel like contributing, please do the same.

 ## How do I install these formulae?

 Just `brew tap lsdr/stan` and then `brew install lsdr/stan/<formula>`.